nazimboudeffa/OpenFoodShopper/README.txt

-Hugh !

-This Project is under Apache Licence
+This Project is under Apache Licence so be respectful to the terms please This work is about one month total time 8 hours / day of reasearch and developpement

 - Put a word in the text box then click find Foods (Must be named Find On OFF)